Utah Water Wells

 The primary water-bearing formation here is the Salt Lake Valley principal aquifer.
 Salt Lake County wells reach a productive principal aquifer at 200-600 ft.
 Most residential properties are on city water; new domestic wells are uncommon and usually on larger benchland or unincorporated lots.

-Cities and towns in Salt Lake County
+Cities in Salt Lake County

 How much does a water well cost in Salt Lake County?